What is the Medicare Annual Enrollment Period (AEP)?

 That said, it’s still a good idea to see what other options are now available.
 Health insurance companies expand their Medicare Advantage options each year, so you may find a better plan for you this year.

-When is Medicare Annual Enrollment?
+When is Medicare Annual Enrollment Period?

 However, other enrollment periods apply to some people.
 For example, if you have never signed up for Medicare before, you have an initial Medicare enrollment period that starts three months before the month you turn 65 and ends three months after the month you turn 65.
 You may also be eligible for enrolling in Medicare before you turn 65 if you have a qualifying condition such as end-stage renal disease or ALS.

-People with Medicare Advantage can also change plans during the more limited Medicare Advantage open enrollment from January 1 to March 31.
+People with Medicare Advantage can also change plans during the more limited Medicare Advantage Open Enrollment from January 1 to March 31.
 People can only switch Medicare Advantage plans or move from Medicare Advantage to Original Medicare during that time and only one change is allowed.

-Annual Enrollment PeriodAnnual period when you can make changes to your Medicare coverageOctober 15 to December 7
+Medicare Annual Enrollment Period | Annual period when you can make changes to your Medicare coverage | October 15 to December 7 |

-Special Enrollment PeriodSpecial period when you can make changes to your Medicare coverage if you have a qualifying life eventVaries
+Special Enrollment Period (SEP) | Special period when you can make changes to your Medicare coverage if you have a qualifying life event | Varies |

-Parts of Medicare
+Parts of Original Medicare

 Let’s quickly review the types of Medicare:

 Parts A and B are often called Original Medicare.
 If you have Original Medicare, you can pair it with Part D for prescription drug benefits.
 Since most Medicare Advantage plans include prescription drug coverage, those with a Medicare Advantage plan usually cannot purchase a standalone Part D plan.
-There are exceptions to this, however, if a Medicare Advantage plan without prescription drug coverage is selected.

 The federal government offers Original Medicare.
 Private insurers provide Medicare Advantage plans.